Username: Password:

 Q: How many study meetings are held during the year?

-A: For UK based students, there are two one-day intensive study meetings held in major teaching centres across the country.
+A: For UK based students, there is one two-day intensive study meetings held in major teaching centres across the country.
 For international students there is a two-day intensive study meeting held in Hong Kong (during the first semester) at the United Christian Hospital (UCH).

 Q: For how long has the course been running?

-A: The programme has been running for nearly 20 years.
+A: The programme has been running for over 20 years.
 It delivers high level dermatological teaching covering all subject areas of interest to those in General Practice via a user-friendly e-learning platform.

 Q: What is the duration of the course?